 Study Abroad (International) or Off-Campus (Domestic) Programs

+All of our ES majors are strongly encouraged to study abroad.
 Here are a few useful links to begin your search for some eye-opening experiences in a location far away from Bloomington, Illinois.
 Visit IWU's International Office for more information on a variety of programs, in addition to transfer of credits, financial aid and other concerns.

 Arava Institute for Environmental Studies offers a semester and year-long program on Middle Eastern environmental issues, peacebuilding and leadership skills, and a summer program on Israel and the environment.
 The seven-month Kibbutz Lotan program provides a study and work experience from a Jewish perspective on sustainable development.